projectcalico/calicoctl/docs/mesos/UsageGuideDockerContainerizer.md

 -  Launching a Docker Task in Marathon on the created Calico Network

 ## Prerequisites
-This guide assumes a running Mesos Cluster that meets the following specifications:
+This guide assumes you have a running Mesos Cluster that meets the following specifications:

-- etcd accessible at `$ETCD_LISTEN_URL`
+- etcd
 - Marathon
 - Mesos Master
 - 1 or more Mesos Agent(s) with: